 Mortrissant’s stomach gave a lurch; if they’d damaged her he’d stay and show them just why he’d earned his name.

-‘How do you know it’s a her?
-Anyway, it can’t feel anything.
+‘How do you know it’s a her?’ said Princesse. ‘ Anyway, it can’t feel anything.
 It’s a skull.’

 ‘Not when I last saw it.’

-Bone gleamed where the skulls copper sleeve had peeled away.
-Mortrissant kept his voice to a whisper as he came up to its side.
+Bone gleamed where the skulls copper sleeve had peeled away and Mortrissant kept his voice to a whisper as he came up to its side.
 ‘I couldn’t help it you know that don’t you?
 I’d have stopped them if I could.’

 He looked round at Princesse to check she hadn’t heard the madman whispering to a skull.

-‘The houses?’ said Mortrissant.
+‘The houses?’ said Mortrissant to the girl instead.
 ‘Will they try and stop me?’

-Mortrissant’s hands were hovering an inch from the skull.
+His hands were hovering an inch from the disembodied head.

 ‘I don’t think they care about much when they’re dancing,’ said the girl.
 ‘We’re all the same to them.
 I moved it once before, and nothing happened.’
 She looked at her toes, ‘only a little, I promise.’